adrianocastro/strava-forum/README.md

 #### Color

 Like fonts, color control was mostly kept under the control of the helper classes and common elements.
-Ideally, common text and background colors should also abstracted to helper classes (e.g. bg-primary, bg-emphasis, txt-simple, txt-emphasis) to help manage the rules and keep branding consistent.
+Ideally, common text and background colors should also be abstracted to helper classes (e.g. bg-primary, bg-emphasis, txt-simple, txt-emphasis) to help manage the rules and keep branding consistent.

 ## Final Thoughts

 Although great care was taken to complete this prototype it’s worth noting that it is still just a prototype and thus very far from production ready code.
 It was built focusing on good architecture and good practices but also greatly promoting the experience and experimentation.

-Beyond the challenge itself, this was a a great experience in that it allowed me to learn more about Strava, both the product but also its implementation, by looking at it from a perspective I hadn’t quite observed through before.
+Beyond the exercise itself, I enjoyed seeing Strava from a different perspective, and can better appreciate the challenges faced by a data-driven consumer product.